ant-6112/Brain_Tumour_Segmentation/README.md

-# Brain_Tumour_Segmentation
-Extraction and Visualisation of Anatomical Atlases Involving Brain Tumour Segmentation using mm-Unet Model.
+# Extraction and Visualization of Anatomical Atlases Involving Brain Tumour Segmentation using mm-Unet Model.